WoodProgrammer/configMapListener/README.md

 # KUBERNETES CONFIG MAP LISTENER
-This module listen the file system and update configmaps
+This module listen the file system and update configmaps.